LennartEd/Analog-WASD-Keyboard-kmk-pi-pico-rp2040/README.md

 A Raspberry pi pico(rp2040) kmk keyboard with analog WASD input.
 Still work in progress.

-Added module: analouge.py (pins and threshold can be defined here till i implement it better)
+Added module: analouge.py (threshold can be defined here till i implement it better)

+pin assignment: code.py -> ana.pins =()
 keymap for analog keys can be defined it code.py -> ana.map = []

 GOALS: